LennartCode/Git-Cheat-Sheet/README.md

 # Git Cheat Sheet

-This file has some information on how to work with Git and GitHub.
+This file has information on how to work with Git and GitHub.
 The commands have been hand selected and sorted to be as easy to parse as possible.

 For more information, please refer to the [Git](https://git-scm.com/doc) and [GitHub](https://cli.github.com/manual/index) documentation.